dhiway/cord.js/README.md

 ## Experiment the SDK methods

-Once the build of the package is complete (with `yarn build`), one can try below methods to check if methods are working.
+Once the build of the package is complete (with `yarn build`), one can try the below methods to check if methods are working.

 Note:
-Make sure that the cord instance in running locally by following the README.md under the CORD repo.
+Ensure the cord instance is running locally by following the README.md under the CORD repo.
-Follow the instructions under the topic -  "Run the node"
+Follow the instructions under the topic -  "Run the node."

 ```

-$ npx tsx demo/src/func-test.ts
+$ yarn tsx demo/src/func-test.ts

-$ npx tsx demo/src/network-score-test.ts
+$ yarn tsx demo/src/network-score-test.ts

 ```
 The output of these runs are self-explanatory.
 For reference of how this is structured,